Katie-McDonagh/Katie-McDonagh/README.md

 **Trainer / Retail Manager** Allpress Espresso (2017-2018)

 - Create and Lead coffee classes for the general public
-- Pick and launch new coffees monthly / communicate/train on new coffees for all 50 UK staff / create printed and online materials for launch / collabs
+- Overseeing monthly coffee launches, by communicating with all 50 UK staff, and creating printed and online materials for our customers
-- Create and Organise collabs with other UK makers
+- Organise collabs with other comapnies to sell their goods in our cafes
 - Quality control all Allpress UK coffee

 **Cafe Manager** Allpress Espresso (2015 – 2017)